Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/postmaninteraction.md

 ---
 title: Test the Sandbox with Postman
+category:
+  uri: Getting Started
+content:
+  excerpt: >-
-excerpt: Learn how to explore the functionality of the Sandbox environment using Postman, this guide will demonstrate how to effectively interact with APIs in a controlled setting.
+    Learn how to explore the functionality of the Sandbox environment using Postman, this guide will demonstrate how to effectively interact with APIs in a controlled setting.
-category: 680a72d37e7640001804095b
 ---

 # Interact with the Open Gateway Sandbox using Postman